Common Questions:

 What is the minimum age for students?

-Our program is an adult program so children need to fit into a class where the other students will all be adults.
+Our program is for adults, so children need to fit into a class with other adults.
 This requires that the child be genuinely interested and mature.
-Prior to the class they need to read a 120-page book and focus on nothing but sailing for two 6 hour days from 10:00 AM until 4:00 PM.
-There may be some students who could meet these requirements at a younger age but without knowing a specific child we have set a minimum age of 16 for our sailing classes.
-If you think your child who is younger than 16 years old is an exception and could fit into an adult program, please let us know.
-In most cases, however we feel that students younger than 16 years of age should take the class with their parent or parents also taking the class with them.
+Before the class, they need to read a 120-page book and focus solely on sailing for two 6-hour days, from 10:00 AM until 4:00 PM.
+Some students may meet these requirements at a younger age, but without knowing a specific child, we have set a minimum age of 16 for our sailing classes.
+If you think your child, who is younger than 16 years old, is an exception and could fit into an adult program, please let us know.
+In most cases, however, we feel that students under 16 should take the class with their parent or parents.

 Do I have to wear a Personal Flotation Device during my sailing class?

-Please see the Location page of our website to see a list of places to stay and places to dine while you are in the area taking your sailing classes.
-Lake Nockamixon and the surrounding area are great places to visit and some students make a nice getaway out of their sailing classes.
+Please have a look at the Location page of our website for a list of places to stay and dine while you are in the area for your sailing classes.
+Lake Nockamixon and the surrounding area are great places to visit, and some students make a nice getaway out of their sailing classes.

 What happens if there is too much wind to sail or bad weather?